top of page

 Galatians 6:3 If you think you are too important to help someone in need, you are only fooling yourself.
 You are really a nobody.

-Their unwillingness to serve and love their fellow man showed how this type of thinking, which could be described as a type of spiritual leprosy that spread and ruined those closest to them, their brothers the Levites.
+Their unwillingness to serve and love their fellow man showed how this type of thinking, which could be described as a type of spiritual leprosy, spread and ruined those closest to them, their brothers, the Levites.
 Eventually, the entire nation would be infected by this uncaring way of thinking.
-God wants mercy more than sacrifice (Hos.
-6:6; Mat.
-9:13).
+The Bible teaches that God desires mercy more than sacrifice (Hosea 6:6; Matthew 9:13).

 Galatians 6:2 Share each other’s troubles and problems, and in this way obey the law of Christ.